What is GDP Deflator?

 - Real GDP = Inflation adjusted measure of all goods and services produced by an economy in a year

-Here, we have used the following data for the calculation of the GDP Deflator formula.
+Here, we have used the following data for the calculation of this formula.

-In the below template, we have calculated the GDP Deflator for the year 2010 using the above-mentioned formula of GDP Deflator.
+In the below template, we have calculated this Deflator for the year 2010 using the above-mentioned formula of GDP Deflator.

 So, GDP Deflator calculation for the year 2010 will be –